TAVI or TAVR is a Boon for Patients with Critical Heart Valve-Related Conditions - Opine Experts at Manipal Hospital Sarjapur | www.lokmattimes.com

 In the field of Cardiac science, a relatively new but safe and successful non-surgical technique (TAVI/TAVR) is advocated, giving new hope for life to patients with specific heart-valve-related conditions.
 Patients who have Aortic Stenosis, meaning narrowed aortic valves can be benefitted from this procedure.
 The aortic valve is one of the four valves in the heart and lies in the left ventricle, which is responsible for transferring oxygenated blood to the body.
 Aortic Stenosis occurs when there is calcium or cholesterol build-up in the valve inside the heart impairing its function.
 This results in limited blood flow to the other parts of the body.
 There are two methods to treat this condition - either open heart surgery or the revolutionary TAVI/TAVR - a painless, safer, and scarless technique.
 TAVI/TAVR is a great alternative for elderly patients and patients who are at high risk for open heart surgery.

-In the field of Cardiac science, a relatively new but safe and successful non-surgical technique (TAVI/TAVR) is advocated, giving new hope for life to patients with specific heart-valve-related conditions.
-Patients who have Aortic Stenosis, meng narrowed aortic valves can be benefitted from this procedure.
-The aortic valve is one of the four valves in the heart and lies in the left ventricle, which is responsible for transferring oxygenated blood to the body.
-Aortic Stenosis occurs when there is calcium or cholesterol build-up in the valve inside the heart impairing its function.
-This results in limited blood flow to the other parts of the body.
-There are two methods to treat this condition - either open heart surgery or the revolutionary TAVI/TAVR - a painless, safer, and scarless technique.
-TAVI/TAVR is a great alternative for elderly patients and patients who are at high risk for open heart surgery.

-This is what was the highlight of the press conference orgzed by Sarjapur.
-Renowned cardiologist Dr Suraj Narasimhan A, Consultant - Interventional Cardiologist & Head of Structural Intervention who performed these complex TAVI and who heads the percutaneous heart valve therapy along with Dr Saikat Kanjilal, Consultant - Interventional Cardiologist, and Dr Joseph Xavier, Senior Consultant - Chief of Cardio Thoracic & Vascular Surgery, Mpal Hospital Sarjapur, discussed three complex Aortic valve replacement procedures on elderly patients using this ground-breaking, minimally invasive technique TAVI/TAVR.
+This is what was the highlight of the press conference organized by Manipal Hospital Sarjapur.
+Renowned cardiologist Dr Suraj Narasimhan A, Consultant - Interventional Cardiologist & Head of Structural Intervention who performed these complex TAVI and who heads the percutaneous heart valve therapy along with Dr Saikat Kanjilal, Consultant - Interventional Cardiologist, and Dr Joseph Xavier, Senior Consultant - Chief of Cardio Thoracic & Vascular Surgery, Manipal Hospital Sarjapur, discussed three complex Aortic valve replacement procedures on elderly patients using this ground-breaking, minimally invasive technique TAVI/TAVR.

 The non-surgical medical procedure involves inserting a new valve into the heart using a catheter through a tiny incision in the leg.
 It is similar to an angiogram and is of low risk for patients, unlike conventional open heart surgery, which involves a greater risk of mortality along with a longer hospital stay.